Stanford tops South Carolina 66-65 to reach title game - WTMJ

 SAN ANTONIO (AP) — Haley Jones came up with a big shot, and Stanford got a little bit of luck to get back to the national championship game for the first time in 11 years.

-Jones scored 24 points, including the go-ahead jumper with 32 seconds left, to help Stanford beat South Carolina 66-65 on Friday night and advance to the women’s NCAA Tournament title game.
+Jones scored 24 points, including the go-ahead jumper with 32 seconds left, to help Stanford beat South Carolina 66-65 on Friday night and advance to the women’s NCAA Tournament championship game.

 “It was a battle.
 It was a really tough game where we had to work really hard,” Stanford coach Tara VanDerveer said.

 It’s Stanford’s first trip to the title game since 2010, which was also in San Antonio.
 The Cardinal lost to UConn in that contest, 53-47.
-Now they’ll face Pac-12 rival Arizona on Sunday night.
-The fourth-seeded Wildcats knocked off top-seed UConn 69-59.
+It could be a rematch, depending on the outcome of the second game of the Final Four, between Connecticut and Arizona.

+“We’ll see who we’re playing, I think Connecticut is the favorite,” VanDerveer said.
+“We got to play really well no matter who we play.
+I don’t have any skeletons in the closet or ghosts.
+This is a team that has confidence in themselves.”

 Leading by one, the Cardinal turned it over with 6.2 seconds left at midcourt and Brea Beal missed a contested layup as Lexie Hull hustled back to get in her way.
 Aliyah Boston grabbed the rebound, but her putback attempt also bounced off the rim setting off a wild celebration by the Cardinal.